Xceptance/XLT/README.md

         * [chromedriver](https://chromedriver.chromium.org/)
         * [geckodriver](https://github.com/mozilla/geckodriver)

+## IDE Import

+Follow your IDE's instructions for importing an existing Maven project.

+Once the project import is complete, a module package conflict may be reported.
+In this case, go to your IDE's build path settings and remove the `jdk.jsobject` module from the module dependencies.

+Example - Eclipse IDE
+* Right-click on imported project and select `Build Path` > `Configure Build Path...`
+* In right hand view select tab `Module Dependencies`
+* In `All Modules` list lookup `jdk.sobject`
+* Mark and remove it

 ## Build Steps

 To create the XLT distribution archive `xlt-X.Y.Z.zip`, run the following command.
 If all went well, the archive can then be found in folder `target/dist`.